 If you wish to withdraw an emailed or mailed piece from consideration, please contact the submissions director via email.
 Please put “Withdraw” as the subject of your email and include in the text the author name and title of your manuscript.

-The Yale Journal on Regulation Online is a year-round online publication meant to supplement the semi-annual Yale Journal on Regulation.
+The Yale Journal on Regulation Bulletin is a year-round online publication meant to supplement the semi-annual Yale Journal on Regulation.
 We accept essays of at most 2,500 words from professors, students, and practitioners whose work is relevant to the field of regulation to be published online.
 Because of the interdisciplinary focus of our Journal, we especially encourage submissions from people who work or study in fields other than the law.

 The Journal publishes one Note and one Comment in each of its two Issues.
 The Journal accepts submissions from Yale Law students in June for the Winter Issue and September-October for the Summer Issue.
 Announcements are made on student list-serves as the exact dates approach for each Issue.
 The next Note and Comment drop date is Friday, June 2 at (5:00 PM EDT).
 Student work is anonymously reviewed by a submissions committee and select works are put to a vote of the entire Board.
 The requirements are as follows: